 - To some extent, yes!!
 My schedule is hectic at the beginning of the week, so I like to start off the week having a plan and having things already cooked up to make the transition into the work week easier and a little less hectic!

 What is your opinion on “The China Study”?
 (Compared to common/conventional views that governments and nutritionists usually recommend in terms of servings of meat, milk, yogurt, eggs, etc…

 - I’ve looked into it a little bit in the past, and I do see where they are coming from.
 I think the general population consumes far too much processed meat and animal products, without being sustainably sourced.
 Our diets have become riddled with packaged and processed foods, full of unhealthy fats and refined carbs.
 Many government and regulatory agencies are often “backed” or sponsored by some type of council or organization, which is where many of the recommendations can stem from.
 For example, many agencies and groups that support dairy/milk/cheese consumption are sponsored by the National Dairy Council.
 While I don’t follow The China Study to a T, I do agree with the findings it addresses, such as using nutrition to reverse, slow, or stop the spread of diseases such as cancer, diabetes, heart disease, autoimmune disorders, and overweight/obesity.
 I do eat animal protein, however over the last couple years I’ve placed a much larger focus on making the “main ingredient” of my meals to be vegetables or plant sources.
-I aim for ¼ of my plate a protein (and many times, it being plant-based), while the rest is comprised of plants or other plant-based products, whole grains, and healthy fats.
+I aim for ¼ of my plate a sustainably sourced protein (grass fed or pasture-raised), while the rest is comprised of plenty of vegetables, fruit, some whole grains, and healthy fats.

 How do you keep your food for the week lasting “good” for the next couple of days?